 1. Find out the gender of your subscribers.

-As I mentioned, Valentine’s Day is a perfect time to segment your list and customize separate emails for men and women.
+As I mentioned in the previous post, Valentine’s Day (and some other holidays, too) is a perfect time to segment your list and customize separate emails for men and women.
 This simple tactic can increase your results dramatically, because your offer is more relevant and fits their actual needs.

 But what if you don’t have this information?